andrey-boomer/System-Spinner/README.md

 You can download app from [releases](https://github.com/andrey-boomer/System-Spinner/releases)

-* - !WARNING!
+[^1]:!WARNING!
 This version can't detect monitor or audio output change, only when connect device on sleep!
 You need update it by hand, on click to status menu.